-At Barga-Gallicano station you should find a TTI representative who will meet each Sunday train as required and take new arrivals to the Institute.
+At Barga-Gallicano station you should find a TTI representative who will meet each Saturday train as required and take new arrivals to the Institute.
 If no-one is there you can wait in the station café - do call us if you find yourself waiting too long.
 Clearly we need to know in advance the time of the train on which you intend to arrive.
-The timetable is linked from the TTI web site, but all Sunday train times are in fact given in the table below.
-Note that the last train from Pisa is at 19:50 so it would be a good idea to arrive earlier in the day if possible (particularly if you want to enjoy the welcome buffet dinner at 19:30 - remember that staff members who have to pick up latecomers miss their dinner too!).
+The timetable is linked from the TTI web site, but all Saturday train times are in fact given in the table below.
+Note that the last train from Pisa is around 20:50 so it would be a good idea to arrive earlier in the day if possible (particularly if you want to enjoy the welcome buffet dinner at 19:30 - remember that staff members who have to pick up latecomers miss their dinner too!).

 In emergencies - or if you arrive at an unusual time after the first day when our drivers might be busy - it is possible to get a taxi to Vallico Sotto from the station.
-In general this needs to be pre-booked - see the instructions on the web site (Barga Taxi: bargataxi@libero.it Tel.
+In general this needs to be pre-booked - see the instructions on the web site (Barga Taxi : bargataxi@libero.it Tel.
 331 3378051 or 339 5678336) but we can do this for you on request.
 If you are a non-Italian speaker who hasn't pre-booked and you need to talk to the guy (Massimo) on the phone you will find he doesn't speak English so just say (phonetic) "Taxi a Vallico Sotto da la statsionay di Barga-Gallicano?" or similar down a phone at him - the trip should cost around 35 Euro.
-Note that "I don't speak Italian" is "Non parlo italiano" - though that should be clear enough.
+Note that "I don't speak Italian" is "Non parlo italiano" - though I'm sure he can figure that out all by himself.